tonorgguillamon/help-me-fly/README.md

 With the foundations stablished, the GA starts to evolve, storing the best individual from each offspring.
 After the determined number of generations, we can see how the algorithm is converging:
 ![ga_evolution](docs/ga_evolution_3.png)

+The first suggestions are usually pretty bad, cause they come from randomization.
+After few offsprings, the algorithm starts pointing to better solutions.

 Suggested trip: